A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Supplementary Material

 Finally, letting $i \to \infty$ in~\eqref{eq:diffH}, we obtain $\nabla \cH(\x^*)=\0$ from~\eqref{eq:lim1} and~\eqref{eq:lim2}. \end{proof}

-We will now use the classical Lojasiewicz gradient inequality~\cite{KL1963} to show that the DOCH iterates is convergent, namely that it has a unique limit point.
-For this, we will need the following result.
+We now use the classical Łojasiewicz gradient inequality \cite{KL1963} to show that the DOCH iterates actually converge, that is, they admit a unique limit point.
+For this, we need the following result.

 \begin{proposition} There exists $\sigma > 0$ such that for all $k \geqslant 1$,

 \end{proposition}